sharadakr16/Sharadakr16.github.io/index.md

 - **Divorce**
   *IJLMH, 6(6), 1474–1480 (2023)*

--**Reparative Justice and Rehabilitation: Paving the way to Offender Reintegration in India**
+- **Reparative Justice and Rehabilitation: Paving the way to Offender Reintegration in India**

 ---